fushar/tokilib/README.md

-# tokilib - Test Case Framework
+# tokilib

-### WARNING - THIS PROJECT IS DEPRECATED

-The next generation of test framework is available in https://github.com/fushar/tcframe.
-This repository is still here as a legacy.
+> tokilib is now deprecated in favor of [ia-toki/tcframe](https://github.com/ia-toki/tcframe).

 ***

 **tokilib** is a C++ framework for generating test cases for competitive programming problems.
 It currently only support *batch* problems, i.e. problems whose test cases consist of .in and .out files.
 It works in UNIX and Windows.
 It has been used for IOI training camps in Indonesia.

-This framework is essentially a wrapper for [testlib](http://code.google.com/p/testlib/) framework.
+This framework is essentially a wrapper for [MikeMirzayanov/testlib](https://github.com/MikeMirzayanov/testlib) framework.

 ## Concepts
 First, let's introduce some terms used in tokilib.